sylvainpolletvillard/postcss-grid-kiss/README.md

 ### `selectorParser` - apply custom transforms to zone selectors

-This option received a function that is applied on the selectors you wrote in the zones.
+This option receives a function that is applied on the selectors you wrote in the zones.
 This is useful to add your own transforms or selector syntax, for example to use component names in a component-based framework like Vue or React.
 ```javascript
 postcss([
   gridkiss({